Can You Overdose on LSD?

 What Happens if You Take Too Much LSD?

-Taking too much LSD can prompt severe physical and psychological effects.
-While an overdose is unlikely to damage organs or cause immediate death, the consequences can still be dangerous.
+High doses of LSD can trigger severe physical and psychological effects.
+While organ damage or immediate death is unlikely, the consequences can be dangerous.

 • Increased heart rate